 Application fields are used to collect all of the information required for an application to be complete.
 Fields are added to tabs, which act as sections or pages of the application form.
 There is no limit to how many fields you can configure.

-- Navigate to Applications > Manage applications and click Edit form
+- From the Manage workspace, navigate to Applications and click Edit form

 Note: for accounts utilising multiple forms, select the form you wish to edit from the drop-down that appears.

 - In the top-right corner of your screen, toggle on Configuration mode

 - Hover with your mouse in the position you want to add the new field and click the + icon